How long it takes to learn Chinese?

 Chaos resulted from the pandemic.
 Yet, people have adapted to these new platforms to conduct online meetings, schooling, jobs, and other activities.

 A language exchange session could be held online.
-For example, you can live in something other than China to learn Mandarin.
+For example, you could learn Mandarin by living in a country other than China.

 A video or voice call with your language partner can significantly benefit you when practicing your language.

-This kind of skill can be found in many Chinese learning apps.
-A few examples are HelloTalk, Tandem, and one-to-one tutoring on Italki, Verbly, and Preply, to name a few.
+This skill is available in many Chinese learning apps.
+Some examples are HelloTalk, Tandem, and one-to-one tutoring on Italki, Verbly, and Preply.

 4. Your learning resources